boa-dev/boa-dev.github.io/blog/2025-09-24-temporal-release/index.md

 [#3277](https://github.com/boa-dev/boa/pull/3277) (ASIDE from nekevss: mea culpa).

-> _Temporal is the single biggest addition to ECMAScript since ES6_
+> _"Temporal is the single biggest addition to ECMAScript since ES6"_

 The PR itself stubbed out a lot of the methods, implemented some Duration and Instant functionality, and started the support for custom calendars.
-There were, however, 2 major take aways from this PR, first:
+There were, however, 2 major take aways from this PR:
-- Temporal is a massive specification update, it's the single biggest addition to ECMAScript since ES6; and second..
+- Temporal is a massive specification update, it's the single biggest addition to ECMAScript since ES6.
-- there is a lot of room to potentially optimize Temporal if we do not deal with `JsValue` directly.
+- There is a lot of room to potentially optimize Temporal if we do not deal with `JsValue` directly.

-After a couple weeks, the question came up amongst maintainers of not just Boa, but other engines: could we separate the datetime logic and implementation off into a completely separate library?
-Sure, why not.
+After a couple weeks, the question came up amongst maintainers of not just Boa, but also V8:
+"_could we separate the datetime logic and implementation off into a completely separate library?_" Sure.

 The first commit of then `boa_temporal` occurred in PR [#3461](https://github.com/boa-dev/boa/pull/3461), which moved the